mexo-tech/Mexo-OpenApi/doc/contract-api.md

 ```

 ## `getOrder`
-Get details on a specific order, regardless of order state.
+Get details on a specific order

 ### **Request Weight:**